sambmillennium/speedtest-thing/README.md

 # speedtest-thing

 Run speedtest.py on remote device and save results to a logfile in the directory this script is located.
+The goal is to eventually implement functionality to create graphs based on repeated speedtests on the same node etc. Could be useful for central log of speedtests throughout a network.

 This requires the following in order to work: